[R.O. 2008 §26-10; Ord. No. 1903 §1, 11-24-1997]

 - SIGN, INCIDENTAL SIGN

-- A sign which is too small to be legible from a position off the premises.
+- A sign which is too small to be legible from a position off

 - SIGN, LOW MONUMENT SIGN